-Arch received approval during March, 2019 from the Alfred Health Human Research Ethics Committee (HREC) in Melbourne, Australia to start the Phase I human trial and the study is now complete with final reporting to be completed during the summer of 2020.
+Arch received approval during March, 2019 from the Alfred Health Human Research Ethics Committee (HREC) in Melbourne, Australia to conduct a Phase I human trial for Metablok.

 The Phase I human trial was a double-blind, placebo-controlled, randomized, single and multiple ascending dose study to evaluate the safety and pharmacokinetic profile of Metablok in 52 healthy, normal participants.
 The drug was well tolerated by all volunteers and no significant drug related adverse effects were observed.